 El Dahar is the oldest part of the city of Hurghada.
-If you want to explore “real Egypt” you must go to visit El Dahar.
-Take a taxi to El Dahar square and start exploring.
-In El Dahar most of the inhabitants are Egyptians, but because we are in Hurghada there are lots of foreigners living in El Dahar too.
+If you want to explore “the real Egypt” you must visit El Dahar.
+Take a taxi to El Dahar square and start exploring the area.

 From these three areas, El Dahar is the cheapest one.
-If you want to find something cheap, it’s El Dahar where you should.
+If you want to find something cheap, then it’s El Dahar where you should head at.
 There is the bazaar (souk) area in Dahar, where things can go wild.
 But don’t worry, the only thing goes wild are the prices.
 Just remember don’t pay the first price asked.

-Quality and price go hand in hand, which means that you find lots of cheap China stuff there, but also lots of good authentic Egyptian products.
+Quality and price do go hand in hand, which means that you find lots of cheaply made in China stuff there, but also lots of good authentic Egyptian products.

-Last time, when I needed a new dress, I went to El Dahar to shop.
-In the end, I found a really nice dress for 280 Egyptian pounds (LE.).
+Last time, when I needed to buy a new dress, I went to El Dahar for shopping.
+Finally, I found a really nice dress for 280 Egyptian pounds (LE.).
 I am sure the same dress in Mamsha would have been at least 500 Egyptian pounds.
-So it was absolutely worth going.
+So, it was absolutely worth going.
 You never know what you find!

 If it gets too hot and you want to shop in the shops with fixed prices.
 Go to visit Hurghada city centre shopping mall, which is a walking distance away from El Dahar square.

-Use a taxi or microbus, leave your hotel resort and go to explore the city of Hurghada.
+Use a taxi or microbus, leave your hotel and go to explore the city of Hurghada.
 Pack your bag with a good mood and smile!
-You’ll be surprised, which you go to find.
+You’ll be surprised, what you are going to find.
 Hurghada has lots to offer.
 Enjoy!